Spain orders two-week quarantine for incoming travellers from Friday

 The measures applies to all travellers, including Spanish citizens returning to the country.
 Only truck drivers, airplane and ship crews, cross-border workers and health staff who are entering Spain to work are exempt from the quarantine.

-The government had imposed restrictions on travelling from outside the open-border Shengen Area which includes most of the European Union countries and other European states such as Norway.
+The government had imposed restrictions on travelling from outside the open-border Schengen Area which includes most of the European Union countries and other European states such as Norway.

-Spain is one of the worst-hit countries by the pandemic with more than 26,000 fatalities recorded and more than 220,000 diagnosed cases.
-The country has started phasing out restrictions in the past 10 days.
+Prior to the new rules, travellers had to abide by the general restrictions, which kept people largely confined to their homes.

+Spain has now started phasing out restrictions in the past 10 days with a view to a return to normality by the end of June, with about half of the population moving into the so-called Phase 1 on Monday when cafes and bars were allowed to reopen with capacity restrictions.

+The move did not go smoothly everywhere, however, as small crowds formed on Monday outside some bars, from Seville in the south to Santander in the north, in an infringement of social distancing rules, forcing police to shut down the establishments in some cases.

-Reporting by Inti Landauro, Belen Carreño and Jesus Aguado; editing by Andrei Khalip and Angus MacSwan
+Reporting by Inti Landauro, Belen Carreño, Emma Pinedo and Jesus Aguado; editing by Andrei Khalip and Angus MacSwan